Sarcastic Gamer: The Top 100 Gaming Moments of the Year

 Throughout December 2007 and 2008, Sarcastic Gamer's staff posted a list of the hundred most important gaming moments of the year 2007, including game releases, important quotes, significant company merges and breakups and SarcasticGamer.com related events.

 Forums

 The Sarcastic Gamer forum community forms an integral part of both the main site and the podcast.
 The competitions run by the site, while announced in the podcasts, can only be entered by registered users and only forum members can post and reply to threads.
 Not only do the forum discussions concern the Sarcastic Gamer site, but the users often talk about other aspects of gaming as well as topics not connected with video games.
 Currently, over 6,000 Community Members make up the Sarcastic Gamer Community (SGC).

-Currently, the forums are moderated by four dedicated forum moderators Mike "Ala Douche" Sutton, Shane "86" Uzell, & Sam "DeadpoolSkye" Wright, as well as select staff writers and podcasters.
+At the time, the forums were moderated by four dedicated forum moderators Mike "Ala Douche" Sutton, Shane "86" Uzell, & Lilliana "DeadpoolSkye" Dawn, as well as select staff writers and podcasters.
 The forums and the main page are maintained by resident webmaster "regua".